What is an Auto Insurance Policy Declaration Page?

 It is a good idea to review the information for accuracy and to keep a copy of your declarations page for your records.
 You can often get discounts by showing this document as proof of prior insurance or by having it available to show as proof of coverage upon request.

 Declaration pages are issued upon inception of policy and upon renewal of the policy, in which case it is referred to as a "renewal declarations page".
-If a change is made to a policy, a revised or endorsement declaration page will be issued when the changes are made.
+If a change is made to a personal auto policy, a revised or endorsement declaration page will be issued when the changes are made.

 Many of the coverage descriptions may be abbreviated, however in the example above, the coverage is completely listed in thousands.